icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 You can find the details of this implementation in the file `services/ICureApi.ts`.

-Calling `http://127.0.0.1:3000/` a second time, the keys being already created, no additional operation is needed and the information of your {{ hcp }} are directly returned.
+Calling `http://127.0.0.1:3000/` a second time, the keys being already created, no additional operation is needed and the information of your {{hcp}} are directly returned.

 ### Special case: The HCP already created some keys in the past
 In cascade, the `ICureApi` will try to:
 - Get the keys from the localStorage location;
 - If it can't find them, get them from the `.env` file and save them back into the localStorage;
-- If it can't find them in the `.env` file as well, try to create a new keypair and add the public key to your {{ hcp }} in iCure;
+- If it can't find them in the `.env` file as well, try to create a new keypair and add the public key to your {{hcp}} in iCure;

 If you started your Node.JS server and got the error `Aborting Cryptographic Keys creation: Current HCP already has cryptographic keys` when calling `http://127.0.0.1:3000/`, it means you already created cryptographic keys for your parent healthcare professional.
 Therefore, creating a new keypair will override your previous key and you'll not be able to access the data shared with your previous keypair anymore.